The Macroeconomic Effects of Corporate Tax Reforms: Empirical Evidence on the TCJA-17

 Panel (a) of \autoref{Figure_TCJA17_PassThrough} offers a decomposition of US economic activity in 2017 by legal form of organization.
 In 2017, approximately $40\%$ of US economic activity was carried out by pass-through businesses and was not subject to corporate income taxation.
-Similarly, one fourth of economic activity in the corporate sector was not subject to corporate taxation.
-These magnitudes highlight the importance of considering explicitly the pass-through sector when analyzing corporate tax reforms.\\ Panel (b) of \autoref{Figure_TCJA17_PassThrough} shows the evolution of the share of economic activity that is subject to corporate income taxation since the early 1960s.
+Also, $25\%$ of economic activity in the corporate sector was not subject to corporate taxation.

+Panel (b) of \autoref{Figure_TCJA17_PassThrough} shows the evolution of the share of economic activity that is subject to corporate income taxation since the early 1960s.
 There are two clear trends.
 The first one is the steady increase in pass-through economic activity since the tax reforms of the 1980s.
-The second one is the rise of c-corporations in the two decades before.\\ While the dynamic evolution of the pass-through sector reflects intriguing technological, legal and tax considerations, a satisfactory analysis of this phenomenon is beyond the scope of the analysis.
-What this paper emphasizes is that, at any point in time, the aggregate impact of a corporate tax reform depends on the share of economic activity taking place in the pass-through sector, and this shares has experienced large fluctuations over the last decades.
+The second one is the rise of c-corporations in the two decades before.\footnote{While the dynamic evolution of the pass-through sector reflects technological, legal and tax considerations, a satisfactory analysis of this phenomenon is beyond the scope of the analysis.
+What this paper emphasizes is that, at any point in time, the aggregate impact of a corporate tax reform depends on the share of economic activity taking place in the pass-through sector, and this shares has substantially changed over the last decades.}